MechanicalSoup/MechanicalSoup/README.rst

 |Latest Version| |Supported Versions|

-PyPy and PyPy3 are also supported (and tested against).
+PyPy3 is also supported (and tested against).

 Download and install the latest released version from `PyPI <https://pypi.python.org/pypi/MechanicalSoup/>`__::